azharbaig171/bapcsredditbot/README.md

 username=bot_username
 user_agent=user_agent_name
 ```
-You will also have to edit this line to add a Reddit username for the bot to PM:
+You will also have to edit this line in bapcsrobot.py to add a Reddit username for the bot to PM(This is the only line that needs a Reddit username and password, so you could remove this line from the code and avoid providing a Reddit username and password, but you will still need a client ID, client secret, and user_agent):
 ```python
  reddit.redditor('RedditUsernameGoesHere').message('(U) [^_^] (U)  Fresh BAPCS Deal!
 (U) [^_^] (U) ', submission.link)
 ```

 From here, you can run the bot script as-is and it will be functional, but it will not run continuously.
-To set up automation, you will need a Linux distribution and a few commands ([This site](https://www.pythonanywhere.com) looks way easier to setup, but i found this a little too late...)
+To set up automation, you will need a Linux distribution and a few commands ([This site](https://www.pythonanywhere.com) looks like a great simpler alternative, but i found this a little too late...)

 To start, you will need to install pip, praw, Git, and clone the repository to the directory of your choosing: